The Ex-Evangelical Community

 - Being a Christian is about “doing the right and moral things”.
 WWJD.
 Veggie Tales theology.
 Being a Christian means that when you pray for God to take a sin away from you that He will do that immediately and if He doesn’t, and you still struggle with a sin (like masturbating, same sex attraction, lust, anger, etc.) it means you are not saved or in danger of losing your salvation.

 - Terrible Contemporary Christian Music with vapid platitudinous lyrics.
 Over-emotional, sensational, “Jesus is my boyfriend” songs.
-Rock show or hyper-emotional worship were you sang theologically barren me-centered songs with a chorus that you repeated 20 times.
+Rock show or hyper-emotional worship where you sang theologically barren me-centered songs with a chorus that you repeated 20 times.
 Youth conferences that gave you a spiritual high that was gone two days after you came back.
 Oceans.

 Getting a Spiritual Buzz